 “Curating is a mix of gut feeling and awareness of market needs.”

-We are now living in a very unusual work-from-home age.
-Aside from having our laptops at home, do you think the current situation has an effect on how we decorate our homes?
+Many of us are still working from home at least from time to time.
+Aside from having our laptops at home, do you think the current situation has had an effect on how we decorate our homes?

 “I’ve always said that to me, a beautiful home is a home you enjoy living in – due to the fact that most people have spent significantly more time at home than usual, it is my impression that the bar has risen in terms of what we expect from a home in order to be enjoyable, leading to interiors playing a much more important role than before.”